 Coronavirus is a large group of viruses which cause illnesses such as the common cold.
 COVID-19 was first reported in Wuhan City, Hubei Province, China.

-A Dry Cough.
-A High Temperature.
-Fatigue.
-Shortness of Breath.
+A dry cough. fever, fatigue shortness of breath, sore throat.
 Its difficult to differentiate between COVID-19 and the common flu.

-Symptoms take anywhere from 2 to 10 days to show after a person has been infected.
+Symptoms take anywhere from 2 to 10 days to show after a person has been infected and not everyone has symptoms.

 We have been asked to refrain from physical contact to prevent COVID-19 spreading further.
 This means suspending customs like hongi or harirū alongside kissing, hugging and other forms of close contact.

-The CBAC site is bring run by Te Puna Ora o Mataatua in partnership with the Eastern Bay Primary Health Alliance - with the support of the BOPDHB.
+The sites are being run by Te Puna Ora o Mataatua in partnership with the Eastern Bay Primary Health Alliance - with the support of the BOPDHB.

 It can also sit on surfaces and can be picked up through touch afterwards—where the hand then touches mouth, nose or face.

 If you have been overseas you must self-isolate for 14 days.
-If you show symptoms during this time call Healthline to arrange a Virus Test.
+If you show symptoms during this time, please visit your nearest assessment centre.

 Once patients have been diagnosed with COVID-19 the majority go on to make a full recovery.